SonTonyD/SonTonyD/README.md

 **SonTonyD/SonTonyD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on an [Online Course][react]
+- 🔭 I’m currently working on a video game (Unity)
-- 🌱 I’m currently learning Java Spring Boot
+- 🌱 I’m currently learning Java Spring
 - 📫 How to reach me: [Linkedin][linkedin] or email (sontony.dinh@gmail.com)